SLC Punk!: Plot

 While Stevo understands that his relationship with Sandy is casual, he is still enraged when he discovers her having sex with another man and savagely beats him, later loathing himself because his action contradicts his own belief in anarchism.
-His social circle also begins to drift away, as his friend, Mike, leaves Salt Lake City to attend the University of Notre Dame.
+His social circle also begins to drift away, as his dealer, Mark, and his friend, Mike, both leave Salt Lake City (Mark to return to Miami, Mike to attend the University of Notre Dame).
 Soon after, Stevo attends a party and falls in love with a rich girl named Brandy, who points out that his clothing and hair are fashion as opposed to true rebellion.
 Rather than being offended, Stevo takes the criticism thoughtfully, and they passionately kiss.

 At the same party, Bob complains of a headache (induced by Spandau Ballet's "She Loved Like Diamond" playing on a stereo), and is given Percodan, which he consumes with alcohol after being told the pills are simply "vitamins" that will help his headache.
 The accidental drug overdose kills him in his sleep.
 When Stevo discovers Bob's body, he breaks down completely.
 At the funeral, he appears with a shaved head and changed clothing, having decided he is done with being a punk.
 He plans to go to Harvard, and earlier narration suggests that he eventually marries Brandy.
-He notes in his closing narration that his youthful self would probably kick his future self's ass, wryly describing himself as having been ultimately just another poseur.
+He notes in his closing narration that his youthful self would probably kick his future self's ass, wryly describing himself as having been ultimately just another poser.

-The "Tribes"

-The film features several cliques presented as tribes.
-The film focuses primarily on the punk tribe, but includes several others as well: